Self-Guided Walking in the Cotswolds

 Pubs, cafes and shops in the village.

-Download PDF file to view the Bourton-on-the-Water walking route details and print.
+To view the Bourton-on-the-Water walking route details and print.

 A walk encompassing Broadway Tower and the old Broadway Limestone Quarry which supplied the stone for the ancient Cotswold buildings for miles about.